 Missouri views a BAC of 0.08% as a per se BAC.
 Per se is Latin for “by itself.”
 Evidence showing that you had a BAC at this level is enough by itself to prove the charge against you.
 Even if this fact cannot be escaped, an attorney may still strive to defend you from the harshest penalties.

 Crossing the threshold into alcohol impairment and being seriously intoxicated are two different things.
 Missouri criminal statutes label a BAC of 0.15% or higher as an aggravating factor.
 The law authorizes harsher sentences for people convicted with an aggravated BAC.

 Potential Defense Strategies

 An attorney could suggest how to approach your DWI or DUI case.
 Defense strategies frequently hinge on technical details.
 For example, the evidence might indicate that an officer had no probable cause to make the traffic stop.
 The equipment used to test your breath, blood, or urine could also come under scrutiny.
 Faulty equipment could undermine the accuracy of the evidence against you.

 Arguments that highlight your clean record or the fact that no harm was done could persuade a prosecutor to offer a lenient plea deal.
 At times, a person might have an affirmative defense, such as when someone unknowingly consumes an alcoholic beverage.

 Society has a strong interest in deterring people from driving after drinking or using drugs.
 A DWI or DUI charge places you at risk of going to jail and even losing your job.
 Your insurance premiums will be high once you get your license back.
 You will have a criminal record.
 All of these reasons motivate people to consult defense attorneys after a drunk driving arrest.

 Don’t fight your case alone.
-Protect your future by having an expert attorney from the Missouri DWI & Criminal Law Center by your side.
+Protect your future by having an expert attorney from the DWI lawyers in KC Mo by your side.
 Contact us today to get started.
 (816) 281-0941